 - Radiohead (Only during the Pablo Honey era)

 - Screaming Trees

-- Silverchair (Especially their debut Frogstomp, released when the band was in their mid-teenage years at the height of The Nineties.
-They later moved on to post-grunge and later to more experimental material.)
+- Silverchair (Especially their debut Frogstomp, released when the band was in their mid-teenage years at the height of The '90s.
+They later moved on to Post-Grunge and later to more experimental material.)